dbmcclain/Lisp-Actors/README.md

 [ I guess, probabalistically, if you notice that backout out of the subset of Public Key elements from the scalar component leaves a noiseless result, you might conclude that this is highly unlikely, and therefore you will have found the correct solution.
 But a noiseless sum is a distinct possibility, albeit of low probability.]

+[Actually, our AES crypto packet carries an authentication signature.
+So if you don't have the correct key, you won't pass authentication.
+An attacker could try an athentication check to verify correctness in their subset-sum solution.]

 As stands right now, that AES packet carries a :CANARY element to help the recipient double check on the validity of the unlocking key.
 But if I were to elide that canary item, the remaining items are just random values, providing no way to check for correctness.
 Perhaps I should elide the :CANARY.

 But apart from the :CANARY issue, I maintain that by providing only a single item for the row-sum vector of the LWE Lattice cryptotext, I have made the problem immeasurably harder than most other variants of LWE Lattice crypto.
 What might appear as a weakness in my approach - providing only a single element to attack - actually makes the problem substantially harder.